oneapi-src/oneapi-ci/README.rst

 it has many components in it.
 The large container will take time to download and may be too big to fit on the limited size disks that CI systems provide.
-Intel's container may not have all the software that you need installed, and then you will also have to install software on top.
+Intel's container may not have all the software that you need, and then you will also have to install software on top.

 The apt method looks a little more complicated than containers, but it only requires you to copy the example and adjust the set of packages